Top 10 Safe Vegetables for Dogs

 Can dogs eat carrots?
 They sure can!

 Rabbits aren’t the only animals that enjoy eating carrots!
 They’re great for dogs too.
-Raw carrots are crunchy, tough, and full of fiber which makes them a great natural toothbrush.
+Raw carrots are crunchy, tough, and full of fibre which makes them a great natural toothbrush.
 Their tough structure scrapes the teeth and helps to remove plaque build-up.
-They also work as a great energy levels booster!
+They also work as a great energy booster!

 Benefits of Carrots